 Gallup surveys show Obama has maintained strong support among the Democrats' most loyal constituencies, African-Americans, Hispanics and Latinos, and in the party overall.

-Nearly one-third of pledged Obama voters say the chief reason they are voting for him is because he has done a good job overall.
-Another 10 percent, believe it or not, say they will vote for him because of the economy and his economic recovery plan.
+Nearly one-third of Obama voters say the chief reason they are voting for him is because he has done a good job overall.
+Another 10 percent, believe it or not, say the will vote for him because of the economy and his economic recovery plan.

-Another 40 percent say they will support him because of what he has done for job creation and employment, for "the working/middle class," because they generally agree with his views, or just because they always vote Democratic.
+Another 40 percent say they will support him because of what he has done for job creation and employment, "the working/middle class," or they generally agree with his views, or just because they always vote Democratic.

-Much of the Democratic Party is made up of working class, low- to middle-income Americans and, of course, minorities.
-And these groups have arguably suffered most from Obama's policies, which have resulted in mediocre job creation, falling incomes and the weakest recovery since the Great Depression.
+Much of the Democratic Party is made up of "working class", low- to-middle income Americans and of course minorities.
+And these groups have arguably suffered most from Obama's policies that have resulted in mediocre job creation, falling incomes and the weakest recovery since the Great Depression.